renpy/renpy/sphinx/source/style_properties.rst

    - "selected_insensitive_", "hover_", "selected_", "", "selected_idle_", "idle_"

 When a search is performed, each prefix is tried in the order given.
-The string has "[prefix_]" replaced with the prefix, and then Ren'Py checkes to see if a loadable file or image with that name exists.
+The string has "[prefix_]" replaced with the prefix, and then Ren'Py checks to see if a loadable file or image with that name exists.
 If the file or image exists, the search stops and the displayable found is used.
 Otherwise, it proceeds to the next prefix.